 The centurion now had to decide how to handle the prisoners.
-Remember that there were other prisoners on board, perhaps many besides Paul (27:1).
+Remember that there were other prisoners on board, perhaps many besides Paul (Acts 27:1).
 The soldiers, seeing that the prisoners couldn't be removed under guard, advised Julius that the best course was to kill them.
 They knew that they'd be held responsible if one or more prisoners escaped when reaching dry ground; also, that the Roman military command dealt severely with failure in guard duty.
 As we've discussed previously, a soldier who allowed a prisoner in his charge to escape was severely punished; if the escapee had been accused or convicted of a capital crime, the negligent soldier was executed, and the method of execution could be gruesome.
 Therefore, the proposal to kill the prisoners would have merited consideration under such circumstances.
 But the centurion didn't support it.
 He saw the immense injustice in killing Paul, a man whose counsel served them well, a man with indisputable credentials as a mouthpiece for God, and, of course, a man who was innocent.
 The centurion therefore ruled that all the prisoners should be given a chance to flee ashore.

 By his orders, the first to disembark the destroyed ship were those who could swim, followed by the rest, keeping themselves afloat by hanging onto wooden pieces of the disintegrating ship.
 After everyone passed from rough water to dry beach, it was determined that nobody was missing.
 As Paul predicted and assured them, every life had been saved.